What Causes ECU Failure?

 Water and water vapor in general harms electronics.

 When a control module box is designed, it’s created to keep all moisture out.
-It’s sealed to the outside world, to all intents and purposes.
+It’s sealed to the external world, to all intents and purposes.

 Of course, where there’s a will, there’s a way.
-Water could always find a way in.
-This could be down to the following:
+Water could always find a path in.
+This could be down to the subsequent:

 • Tampering with the ECU